elastisys/compliantkubernetes/docs/user-guide/metrics.md

 - conduct an information security forensics analysis.
 - communicate the existence of the information security incident or any relevant details to the leadership.

-## Prometheus and Grafana in Compliant Kubernetes
+## Prometheus and Grafana in Welkin

 ### Prometheus

-Compliant Kubernetes installs the prometheus-operator by default.
+Welkin installs the prometheus-operator by default.
 The Prometheus Operator for Kubernetes provides easy monitoring definitions for Kubernetes services and deployment and management of Prometheus instances as it can create/configure/manage Prometheus clusters atop Kubernetes.
 The following CRDs are installed by default.

 | crd             | apigroup              | kind           | can be used by users |
 | :-------------- | :-------------------- | :------------- | :------------------- |